Stochastic Approximation for Risk-aware Markov Decision Processes: Introduction

 \subsection{Contributions}

-As our main contribution, we develop a stochastic approximation type algorithm for infinite-horizon risk-aware MDPs that covers a wide range of risk measures.
-This algorithm enables us to compute the risk-aware optimal policy based only on observations and is completely model-free.
-We make the following three specific contributions: \begin{enumerate} \item \textbf{Novelty of algorithm}: To the best of our knowledge, there is no systematic work in the literature that studies stochastic approximation for sequential decision making algorithms with dynamic convex risk measures.
-Our algorithm is completely model-free.
-In particular, our algorithm requires fewer conditions compared with the work done in \cite{Jiang2015,Baeuerle2011,Ruszczynski2010,Shen2013,Tamar2014a}, which rely on probability distributions for simulation or on information about the cost function.
-Compared with our preliminary work \cite{Huang2017}, the algorithm in our present paper has superior convergence properties.
-Furthermore, we offer a complete convergence analysis in our present paper in contrast to \cite{Huang2017}. \item \textbf{Generality}: We consider general minimax formulations of risk, which cover a wide range of risk measures and preferences.
-In \cite{Jiang2015}, only quantile-based risk measures are included.
-In \cite{Baeuerle2011,Tamar2014a}, the algorithms are specific to CVaR.
-It should also be mentioned that our ``risk measure'' objective is different from the ``risk-sensitive'' objective studied in \cite{Shen2014,Baeuerle2013,Borkar2002}, where the ``risk-sensitive'' objective is essentially based on expected utility theory. \item \textbf{Sample complexity results}: In our paper, we give a detailed convergence rate analysis of our algorithm based on different learning rates, and we show that it has similar performance compared to classical $Q$-learning.
-In addition, we interpret and analyze the effect of parameters and the inner risk estimation procedure on the convergence rate of our proposed algorithm.
-In \cite{Jiang2015,Borkar2002}, the explicit convergence rate is not completely derived. \end{enumerate} This paper is organized as follows.
+As our main contribution, we develop a stochastic approximation-type algorithm for infinite-horizon risk-aware MDPs that covers a wide range of risk measures.
+This algorithm is model-free and it can compute the risk-aware optimal policy based only on observations.
+We make the following three specific contributions: \begin{enumerate} \item \textbf{Generality} \textbf{of risk measure}s: There exists literature (e.g. \cite{Borkar2002,Shen2014}) studying reinforcement learning for risk-sensitive MDPs.
+The ``risk-sensitive'' objective in \cite{Borkar2002} specifically refers to the expectation of the exponential function of cumulative costs.
+In \cite{Shen2014}, the ``risk-sensitive'' objective is essentially utility-based shortfall, and in \cite{Baeuerle2013}, ``risk-sensitive'' refers to utility-based certainty equivalent.
+To the best of our knowledge, our present paper adds to the literature by incorporating saddle-point risk measures.
+In \cite{Jiang2017}, only quantile-based risk measures are included.
+In \cite{Baeuerle2011,Tamar2014}, the algorithms are specific to CVaR. \item \textbf{Model-free asynchronous algorithm}: There exist several dynamic programming based algorithms for solving risk-aware MDPs (see\cite{Baeuerle2011,Ruszczynski2010,Shen2013,Jiang2017,Tamar2014}), but they all rely on some information about the underlying transitions or cost function.
+Our novel stochastic approximation algorithm is completely model-free.
+Our algorithm is also asynchronous, which means that the $Q$-value is only updated when the corresponding state-action pair is explored.
+This algorithm works even when no prior information on the underlying MDP is available. \item \textbf{Explicit sample complexity results}: We give a detailed convergence rate analysis of our algorithm for both polynomial and linear learning rates.
+We also show numerically that the convergence rate of our algorithm is close to that of standard $Q$-learning.
+In \cite{Borkar2002,Jiang2017}, the almost sure convergence of the proposed algorithms is demonstrated, but the explicit convergence rates are not derived. \end{enumerate} This paper is organized as follows.
 Section 2 reviews preliminaries on risk measures and risk-aware MDPs.
-Section 3 then introduces general minimax risk measures and shows by example that many widely investigated risk measures fall within this framework.
+Section 3 then introduces saddle-point risk measures and shows by example that many widely investigated risk measures fall within this framework.
 Section 4 presents the details of our algorithm as well as its almost sure convergence and convergence rate.
 Section 5 contains the proofs of all our main theorems.
-The following Section 6 discusses some useful extensions of our main development.
-We report numerical experiments in Section 7 and then conclude the paper in Section 8.
+We report numerical experiments in Section 6 and then conclude the paper in Section 7.